-We are pleased to provide the enclosed financial aid award, which was determined upon careful review of your financial aid application.
+Your financial aid award was determined upon careful review of your financial aid application.
 I encourage you to read this material carefully to gain a good understanding of the terms of your award.
 In addition to explaining your award, this booklet outlines your next steps to finalize and disburse your aid.
 Information about payment options is also included.